tscanlin/developers.optimizely.com/src/content/integrations/index.md

 *Welcome!
 This page walks through everything you need to build an integration using Optimizely APIs.*

 Optimizely integrates with more than [30 Technology Partners](http://optimizely.com/partners/technology) including analytics solutions, data management platforms, content management systems, e-commerce platforms, conversion tracking solutions, and more.
 Many of these integrations were built entirely using public Optimizely APIs.
-This page which includes some common use cases for integrating with Optimizely and all the developer resources you need to build an integration.
+This page includes some common use cases for integrating with Optimizely and all the developer resources you need to build an integration.

 If you are a prospective Technology Partner interested in building an integration with Optimizely, please read the [Technology Partners](#technology-partners) section to understand the required steps to get your integration built, approved, and launched by Optimizely.